Gunner Herbert William Fackerell

 FAMILY LIFE

-In May 1915, the Great War had been raging on for nearly a year.
+In June 1915, the Great War had been raging for nearly a year.
 At the time, Bert was living in Murwillumbah, working as a farmer.
 The news of a German U-boat being responsible for the sinking of the civilian ship Lusitania and the death of her 1200 passengers was published in a Sydney newspaper.
 These deaths were published alongside a report involving German atrocities in Belgium.
 The news of the heavy losses sustained at Gallipoli were also starting to reach Australia.
+Bert felt he had to do his bit

 As was the case with men from the 17th Infantry their training camp was in Cootamundra.
 For many it was their first time away from home.
 Men from every walk of life, from clerks and teachers to factory and shop workers, were crammed together.
 Now their training began.
 Firstly, a recruit had to be inducted into military forms of discipline, command, and order.
 This was partially achieved through a program of basic training carried and, in a sense, was maintained for a long as a man was in the service.